ujjwaldubey1/RWA-GPT/POLYGON_MIGRATION_SUMMARY.md

 ### **Connect to Polygon**

-1. Install MetaMask if not already installed
+1. Install Phantom wallet (preferred) or MetaMask as fallback
+2. Switch Phantom to Ethereum mode if needed
-2. Add Polygon Amoy Testnet to MetaMask
+3. Add Polygon Amoy Testnet to your wallet
-3. Get test MATIC from the Polygon faucet
+4. Get test MATIC from the Polygon faucet
-4. Connect your wallet to the application
+5. Connect your wallet to the application

 ## 🔧 Network Configuration